MicrosoftDocs/MIMDocs/MIMDocs/working-with-identity-manager-hybrid-reporting.md

 </BR>

 ## Install Microsoft Identity Manager Reporting Agent in Azure AD
-After the reporting agent is installed, the data from Microsoft Identity Manager activity is exported from MIM to Windows Event Log.
-The MIM reporting agent processes the events and then uploads them to Azure.
+After Reporting Agent is installed, the data from Identity Manager activity is exported from Identity Manager to Windows Event Log.
+Identity Manager Reporting Agent processes the events and then uploads them to Azure.
 In Azure, the events are parsed, decrypted, and filtered for the required reports.

-1. Install Microsoft Identity Manager 2016.
+1. Install Identity Manager 2016.

-2. Download the Microsoft Identity Manager reporting agents, and then do the following:
+2. Download Identity Manager Reporting Agent, and then do the following:

     a.
 Sign in to the Azure AD management portal, and then select **Active Directory**.

     b.
 Double-click the directory for which you are a global administrator and have an Azure AD Premium subscription.

     c.
-Select **Configuration**, and then download the reporting agent.
+Select **Configuration**, and then download Reporting Agent.

-3. Install the Microsoft Identity Manager reporting agent by doing the following:
+3. Install Reporting Agent by doing the following:

     a.
-Download the [MIMHReportingAgentSetup.exe file](http://download.microsoft.com/download/7/3/1/731D81E1-8C1D-4382-B8EB-E7E7367C0BF2/MIMHReportingAgentSetup.exe) for the Microsoft Identity Manager Service server.
+Download the [MIMHReportingAgentSetup.exe file](http://download.microsoft.com/download/7/3/1/731D81E1-8C1D-4382-B8EB-E7E7367C0BF2/MIMHReportingAgentSetup.exe) for the Identity Manager Service server.

     b.
 Run `MIMHReportingAgentSetup.exe`.

     c.
 Run the agent installer.

     d.
-Make sure that the MIM reporting agent service is running.
+Make sure that the Identity Manager Reporting Agent service is running.

     e.
-Restart the MIM service.
+Restart the Identity Manager service.

-4. Verify that Microsoft Identity Manager Reporting is working in Azure.
+4. Verify that Identity Manager Reporting Agent is working in Azure.

-    You can create report data by using the Microsoft Identity Manager self-service password reset portal to reset a user’s password.
+    You can create report data by using the Identity Manager self-service password reset portal to reset a user’s password.
 Make sure that the password reset was completed successfully, and then check to ensure that the data is displayed in the Azure AD management portal.

 ## View hybrid reports in the Azure portal